 - Lightning Fast Solution: The software collects big data sets and then processes them through distribution to individual executors.

-- Supports Multiple Languages: Apache Spark supports multiple languages via built-in APIs in Python, Scala, and Java.
+- Supports Multiple Languages: Apache Spark supports man languages via built-in APIs in Python, Scala, and Java.

 - Robust Support: The platform supports SQL queries, streaming data, and machine learning.